schimal12/jekyll-now/_posts/2017-01-08-MemoryLayout.md

-So, the next step is to push frame pointer right after.
+So, the next step is to push frame pointer right after the stack pointer.

      | ------------- | ------- | ------------- | ------------- | ------------- | ------------ |